liamstask/usrsctp/Manual.md

 If a slow hosts receives data on a lossy link it is possible that its receiver window is full and new data can only be accepted if one chunk with a higher TSN (Transmission Sequence Number) that has previously been acknowledged is dropped.
 As a consequence the sender has to store data, even if they have been acknowledged in case they have to be retransmitted.
 If this behavior is not necessary, non-renegable SACKs can be turned on.
 By default the use of non-renegable SACKs is turned off.

 #### usrsctp_sysctl_set_sctp_enable_sack_immediately()
 In some cases it is not desirable to wait for the SACK timer to expire before a SACK is sent.
-In these cases a bit called SACK-IMMEDIATELY~\cite{sack-imm} can be set to provoke the instant sending of a SACK.
+In these cases a bit called SACK-IMMEDIATELY (see [draft-tuexen-tsvwg-sctp-sack-immediately-09](https://tools.ietf.org/html/draft-tuexen-tsvwg-sctp-sack-immediately-09)) can be set to provoke the instant sending of a SACK.
 The default is to turn it off.

 #### usrsctp_sysctl_set_sctp_L2_abc_variable()
 TBD